 The S.S.

-Catherine leaves the twin towns of Tain L’Hermitage-Tournon behind and sails 77km north reaching Lyon tonight.
+Catherine leaves the twin towns of Tain L’Hermitage-Tournon behind and sails 77km north, reaching Lyon tonight.
 Captain

-Pascal skillfully navigates four more locks en route; Gergans,
+Pascal skillfully navigates four more locks en route: Gergans,

 Sablons Vaugris & Pierre-Benite, docking at Quai Claude Bernard in Lyon,

-near the Pont de l'Universite bridge.
+near the Pont de l'Université bridge.
 Lyon is the

 third largest city in France, after Paris and Marseille, and the capital of both